Llyra

-Llyra is a supervillainess appearing in American comic books published by Marvel Comics.
+Llyra is a supervillain appearing in American comic books published by Marvel Comics.

 Publication history

 Llyra first appeared in Sub-Mariner #32 (December, 1970) and was created by Roy Thomas and Sal Buscema.

 Fictional character biography

-Llyra Morris was born in the Milolii Area on the big island of Hawaii.
+Llyra Morris was born in the Milolii Area on the "big island" of Hawaii.
 She is the daughter of Llyron, a member of the water-breathing Homo mermanus who dwell in Lemuria, and Rhonda Morris, a surface woman who inherited her father's oceanarium in Hawaii.
 Llyron was taken captive by men in the employ of Morris, who were looking for marine specimens to exhibit.
 Rhonda Morris fell in love with the seaman, and despite the fact that neither could live in the other's environment unaided for very long, they soon were married.
 Llyron decided not to return to Lemuria and helped his wife find exotic fish for her oceanarium.
 He perished a few months after they were wed, saving his wife from a shark.
 Morris bore a daughter she named Llyra.
 The infant was capable of breathing air as well as water, and would later demonstrate certain other mutant powers, notably the ability to alter the greenish coloration of her skin and hair to resemble her mother's.
 As Llyra grew into adolescence, she developed multiple identity disorder, and began to believe that when she changed her skin to pink, she was another person, her imaginary twin sister Laurie.
 Reaching adulthood, Llyra journeyed to her father's land of Lemuria, and through elaborate machinations and the use of her other mutant power to telepathically control marine animals, she usurped the throne from its benevolent ruler, King Karthon, becoming ruler of Lemuria.
 Several days after her coup, Prince Namor the Sub-Mariner of Atlantis, a friend of Karthon's, voyaged to Lemuria to seek an alliance against the surface people's ocean pollution.
 Finding Karthon in chains, Namor engaged Llyra in battle.
 Llyra dispatched some of the most formidable creatures of the deep at Namor, but Namor prevailed.
 Llyra was then caught in a rockslide caused by a sperm whale under her command and was severely injured, apparently killed.
 Karthon was freed and regained the throne.